-Questions or concerns about student conduct or discipline should be directed to the Dean of Students.
+Questions or concerns about student conduct or discipline should be directed to the Headmaster or Assistant Headmaster.

-General questions regarding the school may be directed to the Office Manager or school office.
+General questions regarding the school may be directed to the Director of Operations or school office.

 All inquiries regarding Athenaeum, the after-school program, should be directed to the Great Hearts Office of Co-Curricular Programs, which can be reached at GreatHeartsAZ.org or (602) 396-7574.